WP-MIRROR

 WP-MIRROR maintains the state of the mirror in a transactional database (InnoDB which is the ACID compliant storage engine for MySQL).
 There are three advantages to this:

 WP-MIRROR is designed for robustness.
-WP-MIRROR asserts hardware and software prerequisites, skips over unparsable pages and bad file names, validates image files and sequesters those that are corrupt, waits for internet access when needed, and exits gracefully if disk space runs low.
+WP-MIRROR asserts hardware and software prerequisites, skips over unparsable pages and bad file names, waits for internet access when needed, and exits gracefully if disk space runs low.

 wp-mirror in monitor mode using gui wp-mirror in monitor mode using screen